kedro-org/kedro/docs/source/nodes_and_pipelines/micro_packaging.md

 * This will generate a new [tar](https://docs.python.org/3/distutils/sourcedist.html) file for this pipeline.
-* By default, the wheel file will be saved into `dist` directory inside your project.
+* By default, the tar file will be saved into `dist` directory inside your project.
 * You can customise the target with the `--destination` (`-d`) option.

 When you package your modular pipeline, Kedro will also automatically package files from 3 locations: